Indirect detection of Cosmological Constant from interacting open quantum system

+There emerge two natural length scales in the problem: one from the system, i.e., $L$ which is the Euclidean distance between two consecutive neighbouring spins and another from the bath $k$, which is related to the curvature and the cosmological constant.
+An interplay between these two scales leads to rich dynamical consequences.
 For $L \ll k$, one can find an inertial frame where the laws of Minkowski space-time are valid and the present shifts reduce to the flat space limit result.
-A more detailed discussion on this issue is given in Appendix G \ref{Appendix:G}.
-For $L \gg k$, the curvature of the static patch of De Sitter space-time dominates and plays a non-trivial role in spectral shifts.
+A more detailed discussion on this issue is given in Appendix G. For $L \gg k$, the curvature of the static patch of de Sitter space-time dominates and plays a non-trivial role in spectral shifts.
 Here, the spectral shifts vary as $L^{-2}$ and depend explicitly on $k$.
 These are related to the Cosmological Constant $\Lambda$ and can be further linked to the equilibrium temperature of the bath.
 For this reason we will focus on the distances $L\gg k$ to have a non-trivial effect.
 For $L \ll k$, the spectral shifts vary as $L^{-1}$ and are independent of $k$ or $\Lambda$ for which the shifts should be essentially the same, as obtained in Minkowski case.
-Presence of $k$ in the shifts for $L\gg k$ confirms the presence of $\Lambda$ in the De Sitter static patch, which is of course, not present in the other limit, i.e., $L\ll k$.
+Presence of $k$ in the shifts for $L\gg k$ confirms the presence of $\Lambda$ in the de Sitter static patch, which is of course, not present in the other limit, i.e., $L\ll k$.
 We have found, $\Lambda \sim {\cal O}(10^{-122})$ in the Planckian unit; this corresponds to almost constant shifts, which is consistent with the observed value, $\Lambda_{\rm observed}\sim 2.89\times 10^{-122}$ in Planckian unit \cite{Aghanim:2018eyx}.
-On the other hand, Cosmological Constant in the region $\Lambda\gtrsim(0.05)$ is not allowed, as it gives an initial oscillation with a very small but fast decaying amplitude of the shifts.
-After crossing this region all the shifts approach to zero asymptotically from which we will not get any information of $\Lambda$.
-Hence, the observationally relevant feature will come from the very small $\Lambda$ where all shifts vary very slowly in the $L\gg k$ case.
-Additionally, using the present analysis one can further constrain the curvature of the static patch at very tiny value, $R\sim {\cal O}(10^{-122})$, corresponding to $\Lambda \sim {\cal O}(10^{-122})$.